huggingface/transformers/docs/source/en/generation_strategies.md

 >>> tokenizer.batch_decode(dola_custom_output[:, inputs.input_ids.shape[-1]:], skip_special_tokens=True)
 ['\nIt was officially signed on 2 August 1776, when 56 members of the Second Continental Congress, representing the original 13 American colonies, voted unanimously for the resolution for independence.
 The 2']
 ```

+The paper suggested that contrasting `'high'` layers to improve short-answer tasks like TruthfulQA, and contrasting `'low'` layers to improve all the other long-answer reasoning tasks, such as GSM8K, StrategyQA, FACTOR, VicunaQA.